madeofpendletonwool/PinePods/README.md

 - [x] Add creator info to bottom of stats page
 - [x] Default User Creation (Default User is now created if user vars aren't specified in compoose file)
 - [x] Issue with web search bar may be due to appbar (This was a rabbit hole.
 Turns out this was due to the way the top bar was created prior to the routes.
 I needed to rebuild how searching is done, but this is now fixed)
+- [x] Occasionally podcasts will put seconds value in mins (This was a bug due to duration parsing.
+Code fixed, everything now displays properly)
+- [x] Fix client pooling issue (This is a tough issue.
+Pooling is occationally a problem.
+I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close) Edit: I actually think this is truly fixed now.
+I rebuilt the way this works using async, no problems so far

 ### Pre-beta version

 - [ ] Refresh changes on readme
 - [ ] Full Screen Currently Playing Page
-- [ ] Fix issue where podcast mins are displayed as seconds
+- [ ] Removing podcast is broken
-- [ ] Fix client pooling issue (This is a tough issue.
-Pooling is occationally a problem.
-I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close)
-- [ ] Occasionally podcasts will put seconds value in mins

-### To be added after beta version

 - [ ] Rebuild image Pulling process.
 The current one is just unworkable

+### To be added after beta version

 - [ ] Implement smoother scrolling with big list loading (I've started a fix for this.
 ListViews are now active and working right on home and podview)
 - [ ] Page refreshing to handle adding and removing of things better
 - [ ] Allow local downloads to just download the mp3 files direct (Likely only possible on app version)